meudaypratap/product-api/README.md

 o Accepts a query string parameter for the search term. o Implements a fuzzy search algorithm that can return relevant results, even if the search term has typos or is an approximate string.
 The implementation can eg. be done using edit distance with Damerau-Levenshtein distance.
-Don’t use a ready made fuzzy search library.

 4. GET /products/:id - Get details for a specific product.